-Our Shed is a primarily place for Members to enjoy comradeship whilst being able to carry on their interests in woodwork, metal-work (engineering) or technical (electrical).
+Our Shed is a primarily place for Members to enjoy comradeship whilst being able to carry on their DIY interests.

-We welcome Members to share our lunchroom which has hot water, a microwave, toaster, fridge, etc. Milk, tea and coffee is provided free of charge and we have a regular morning tea get together at 11.15 am on the days we are open.
+We welcome Members to share our tea-room which has hot water, a microwave, toaster, fridge, etc. Milk, tea and coffee is provided free of charge and we have a regular morning tea get together around 11.15 am on the days we're open.

-As homes get smaller and more expensive, we often don't have the space for machinery such as drill presses, table saws and thicknessers.
-Our large woodwork area includes these and more, as well as a large array of power and hand tools.
+As homes get smaller and more expensive, we often don't have the space for machinery such as drill presses, table saws and a thicknesser.
+Our 200 msq woodwork area includes these machines and many more, as well as a large array of powered and hand tools.